nmdwolf/nmdwolf.github.io/_posts/2021-09-17-MasterThesis.md

     <img src = "{{ site.baseurl }}/assets/figures/Master/Z3.png" style = "width: 50%">
 </center>

 Although an explicit construction of MPS tensors for various examples of frieze groups is definitely interesting, we refer the interested reader to the references at the bottom of this post. <!-- However, two topics that we will cover in this post are the <i>Smith normal form</i>, used for numerically solving the cocycle conditions, and a comparison of the SPT classification with and without spatial symmetries.
 We will start with the former.<br><br> --> We will, however, explain how to numerically solve the cocycle conditions using the <i>Smith normal form</i>.
 This algorithm is very similar to <i>Gaussian elimination</i>.
-Given a matrix $A$ wih coefficients in a <i>principal ideal domain</i> $\mathfrak{P}$, the idea is to obtain a decomposition $U\Lambda V$ with $U,V$ invertible and
+Given a matrix $A$ with coefficients in a <i>principal ideal domain</i> $\mathfrak{P}$, the idea is to obtain a decomposition $U\Lambda V$ with $U,V$ invertible and

 $$
     \Lambda=\left(